 This report describes the results from acoustic emission (AE) and ultrasonic monitoring around a canister deposition hole (DA3545G01) in the Prototype Repository Experiment at SKB's Hard Rock Laboratory (HRL), Sweden.
-The monitoring aims to examine changes in the rock mass caused by an experimental repository environment, in particular due to thermal stresses induced from canister heating and pore pressure variation induced from tunnel sealing.
-Monitoring of this volume has been performed during excavation and for six years during stages of canister heating and tunnel pressurisation.
+The monitoring aims to examine changes in the rock mass caused by an experimental repository environment, in particular due to thermal stresses induced from canister heating and pore pressure variations induced from tunnel sealing.
+Monitoring of this volume has been performed during excavation and for seven years during stages of canister heating and tunnel pressurisation.

 Two techniques are utilised here to investigate the processes occurring within the rock mass around the deposition hole: ultrasonic survey and acoustic emission monitoring.
 Ultrasonic surveys are used to 'actively' examine the rock.
-Velocity changes are measured between transmitter-receiver pairs using a cross-correlation technique that allows a velocity resolution of $\pm 2 \, \text{ms}^{-1}$.
+Velocity changes are measured between transmitter-receiver pairs using a cross-correlation technique that allows a velocity resolution of ± 2 ms-1.
 Amplitude and velocity changes on the ray-paths can then be interpreted in terms of changes in the material properties of the rock.
 Calculations using the velocities can determine the changes in dynamic moduli, Young's modulus and Poisson's ratio, to give direct indications of the properties of the rock through which the ray-paths travel.
 Crack density and saturation can also be calculated to determine changes in crack properties in the damaged and disturbed zones.
 AE monitoring is a 'passive' technique similar to earthquake monitoring but on a much smaller distance scale (source dimensions of millimetres).
 AEs occur on fractures in the rock when they are created or when they propagate.
+The array is able to locate events with good accuracy and consistency within an estimated uncertainty of approximately 10 cm.